victorb/arch-mirror/README.md

 ## arch-mirror
 > Scripts for syncing arch repositories, adding to IPFS and maintaining publishes to IPNS

+# Requirements

+- go-ipfs version 0.4.14 or later (might work with earlier but tested with 0.4.14)
+- about 100GB of diskspace (real usage will be around ~70GB but good with a buffer)

 # Using as a repository

 - Add `https://ipfs.io/ipns/:insert-ipns-here` to your list of repositories